cratuki/interface_script_py/README.md

 If you genuinely need complex tree structures, it's a struggle with Interface Script.
 In that case, you probably need a document-oriented data interchange format like XML.
-(Modest nesting is practicle in IS - see the heading Nesting below.)
+(Modest nesting is practical in IS - see the heading Nesting below.)

 # Setup